Draft and Mast Height Restrictions

-- If your mast height (air-draft) is less that 27 m (90') and your draft less than 4.1 m (13.5') you will have no issues entering or passing through the Bras d'Or Lakes
+- If your mast height (air-draft) is less than 27 m (90') and your draft less than 4.1 m (13.5') you will have no issues entering or passing through the Bras d'Or Lakes

 - If your mast is higher than 27 m (90') or your draft is more than 4.1 m (13.5') you will have to use the north entrance through the Great Bras d'Or channel to the lake and will be unable to enter St Peter's Marina.